ray-x/lsp_signature.nvim/README.md

 })
 ```

-### Keymap
+### Keymaps

 No default keymaps are provided.
-There are two keymaps available in config:
+Following are keymaps available in config:

 1. toggle_key: Toggle the signature help window.
 It manual toggle config.floating_windows on/off
 2. select_signature_key: Select the current signature when multiple signature is available.
+3. move floating window: move_cursor_key, array of two keymaps, if set, you can use these keymaps to move floating window up and down, default is nil

 #### Customize the keymap in your config: